sh-r/Automatic_Hand_Tracking/README.md

 Negative points:
   1. Points around positive points but within a certain threshold and not part of another hand object.
   2. Other randomly selected points from image that are not part of hand object.

+Demo 1 and 2 are some sample videos obtained using the above code and models.